-Apart from the scaling for different shower sizes it is particularly illustrative to see a change of the scale radius as a function of zenith angle.
-To be independent of the scale chosen and the precise form of the LDF used, the scale radius shown in Fig. 6a is normalized to that for vertical showers.
-Using the Lagutin function instead of NKG, consistent results are obtained.
-A linear relation between scale radius and the secant of the zenith angle θ is obvious and is mainly a result of the increasing distance between the detector and the shower maximum.
+consistent results are obtained.
+A linear relation between the scale radius and the secant of the zenith angle θ is obvious and is mainly a result of the increasing distance between the detector and the shower maximum.
 Electrons are being scattered away from the shower axis as the shower has to penetrate a larger air mass.
-The slope in this relation can, in fact, be used to infer the average depth of shower maximum - although additional corrections based on simulations have to be applied.
-The increase of the depth of shower maximum with increasing shower size, and thus energy, results in a decrease of the scale radius as seen in Fig. 6b.
-Also, the slope of the normalised scale radius versus sec θ rises with shower size (see Fig. 6c).
-An exception from the otherwise monotonic change is apparent at shower sizes corresponding to the knee in the flux spectrum, which we observe at $\lg N_e = 5.7$ [32].
+The slope in this relation can, in fact, be used to infer the average depth of the shower maximum although additional corrections based on simulations have to be applied.
+The increase in the depth of shower maximum with increasing shower size and thus energy, results in a decrease of the scale radius as seen in Fig. 6b.
+Also, the slope of the normalised scale radius versus sec θ rises with the shower size (Fig. 6c).
+An exception from the otherwise monotonic change is apparent at shower sizes corresponding to the knee in the flux spectrum, which we observe at $\lg N_e = 5.7$ [33].
 A quantitative analysis of the phenomenon in terms of possible change of the chemical composition is beyond the scope of this paper.

-5 Muon lateral distributions
+5. Muon lateral distributions

 The KASCADE experiment measures lateral distributions of muons for three different energy thresholds (Table 1).
-In the following, we group the showers in bins of truncated muon numbers $N{\mu}^{\rm tr}$.
+In the following, we group the showers in bins of truncated muon numbers $N{\rm u}^{\rm tr}$.
 Punch-through and efficiency corrections are applied as described in Section 3.
-Ranges of core distances for the different muon energy thresholds are limited by uncertainties in the punch-through corrections at small core distances and by the geometry of the KASCADE detector array.
-Since $N_e/N{\mu}^{\rm tr}$ rises with shower size, the impact of punch-through corrections becomes more severe at higher energies and the minimum core distances have to be increased correspondingly.
+Ranges of core distances for the different muon energy thresholds are limited by the uncertainties in the punchthrough corrections at small core distances and by the geometry of the KASCADE detector array.
+Since $N{\rm e}/N{\rm u}^{\rm tr}$ rises with the shower size, the impact of punch-through corrections becomes more severe at higher energies and the minimum core distances have to be increased correspondingly.
 For showers with cores inside KASCADE, the upper limit is about 220 m for array detectors and 100 m for central detector components.

 As is well known, the muon LDF at sea level and in the energy range considered in this work is much flatter and typically an order of magnitude lower than the electron LDF in our range of core distances.
-Figure 7 presents average muon lateral distributions with an energy threshold of 230 MeV.
-NKG functions with $r{\mu}=420$ m are superimposed as dashed lines and typically fit the data to better than 5%.
+Fig. 7 presents average muon lateral distributions with an energy threshold of 230 MeV.
+NKG functions with $r{\mu} = 420$ m are superimposed as dashed lines and typically fit the data to better than 5%.
 The Greisen function (Eq.
-5) or the forms suggested by Linsley [14] and by Hillas et al. [15] do not - within the small range of accessible core distances - provide a substantially better description of the data.
-The rather unconventional application of the NKG form in fitting the muon lateral distribution for individual showers (see Section 3) is, therefore, not expected
+(5)) or the forms suggested by Linsley [14] and Hillas et al. [15,16] do not, within the small range of accessible core distances, provide a substantially better description of the data.
+The rather unconventional application of the NKG form in fitting the muon lateral distribution for individual showers (Section 3) is, therefore, not expected to affect the quality of the N{μ}^{tr} measurement.
+As in the case of electrons (Fig. 4), the s and r{μ} values in NKG fits and also the β and $r{\rm G}$ values in Greisen fits are highly correlated.
+While the total number of muons, $N{\rm u}$, is affected by this ambiguity of the scale radius, $N{\mu}^{\rm tr}$ is not because no extrapolation beyond the fiducial core distance range is performed.

 Fig. 7.
-Lateral distribution of muons above 230 MeV kinetic energy, measured with the array detectors.
+Lateral distribution of muons above 230 MeV kinetic energy measured with the array detectors.
 The lines indicate NKG functions fitted to the data.
 Error bars are of statistical nature including an uncertainty of 10% on the punch-through correction applied.